StarLard/StarLardWeb/README.md

 ## Contributing

+This site uses the Minimal Mistakes Jekyll theme.
+See the [documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) for detailed configuration options.

 ### Pages

-Create pages in the `_pages` directory.
+Create pages in the `_pages` directory and add paths for any new pages in `_data/navigation.yml`.

-Pages shoudld contain the a [Front Matter](https://jekyllrb.com/docs/front-matter/) header like the following at the top of the file:
+Pages shoudld contain a [Front Matter](https://jekyllrb.com/docs/front-matter/) header like the following at the top of the file:
 ```
 ---
 layout: <layout>